 |White Tea 8oz cup||6 - 25 mg|

-There are many parameters in tea preparation that affect caffeine content such as the amount of leaf, the leaf particle size, water temperature and steeping time.
+There are many parameters in tea preparation that affect caffeine content such as the amount of leaf, leaf particle size, water temperature and steeping time.
 For example, tea steeped in hot water for a longer time will release more of its caffeine than tea steeped with cooler water for a shorter period.
 A smaller leaf tea will release more of its caffeine than a larger leaf tea.

 Since nearly 80% of the caffeine will be extracted within 30 seconds of steeping, you can easily remove most of the caffeine in any tea by following these guidelines:

 One study looked at the amount of caffeine in different tea preparations (Astill et al: J Agric Food Chem.
 2001 Nov;49(11):5340-7).
 They concluded that the variety, growing environment, manufacturing conditions, and grade (particle size) of the tea leaves each influence the tea leaf and final infusion compositions.
-In addition, the composition of the tea infusion was shown to be influenced by whether the tea was contained in a teabag and, if so, the size and material of construction of the bag.
+In addition, the composition of the tea infusion was shown to be influenced by whether the tea was contained in a teabag and if so, the size and material of the construction of the bag.
 Finally, the preparation method, including the amounts of tea and water used, infusion time, and amount of agitation, was shown to be a major determinant of the component concentrations of tea beverages as consumed.